Skill Demand Index

 High gap rate — most candidates are underqualified

-When German language appears in a job's requirements, 100% of scored applicants received an L0 or L1 (missing or minimal).
+When German Language appears in a job's requirements, 87.5% of scored applicants received an L0 or L1 (missing or minimal).

 Yes.
-German language appears in 0.6% of scored job postings on ShouldApply, making it a growing skill in the current market.
-Based on 14 analyzed jobs, demand is steady across multiple role types.
+German Language appears in 0.4% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Based on 16 analyzed jobs, demand is steady across multiple role types.

-The most common pairings are Content Creation, Communication, Communication Skills, Project Management, SEO.
-Strengthening these alongside German language improves your fit across more positions.
+The most common pairings are Communication, Campaign Management, Data Analysis, Account Management, English Language.
+Strengthening these alongside German Language improves your fit across more positions.

-Top roles: Other, Marketing, Sales, Product Management.
-Other positions have the highest demand at 50% of all German language jobs.
+Top roles: Other, Marketing, Sales, Software Engineering.
+Other positions have the highest demand at 56% of all German Language jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.